Mayssa Bastos

 Mayssa Bastos (born 23 October 1997) is a Brazilian submission grappler and black belt Brazilian jiu-jitsu competitor.
 Bastos has won almost every single major jiu-jitsu tournaments in both Gi and No-Gi.
 She is the current roosterweight World Champion, World No-Gi Champion, Pan American Champion and the light-featherweight European Champion.
+She also competes in ONE Championship where she became the ONE Atomweight Submission Grappling World Champion.